Daniil-Gusev/blfs-7.3-reconstruction/readme.md

 This is a real, load-bearing change to LFS's host-system requirements, not a cosmetic version bump, and it lands exactly at the 7.3/7.4 boundary that this repository sits on.

-In short: this is a fully-formed, self-consistent BLFS book built against the last pre-GCC-4.8 LFS toolchain, captured at the one moment in the project's history when that state existed but had not yet been folded into a numbered release.

 ## Provenance